-What are the Advantages of Setting up Family Trusts?
+What are the advantages of setting up family trusts?

-One of the most common private and business ownership structures in New Zealand, is a discretionary trust.
+One of the most common private and business ownership structures in New Zealand is a discretionary trust.
 Their advantages are broad and flow across asset protection, estate planning and taxation benefits.
 GRA have a division dedicated to forming and managing trusts.
 We utilise internal resources and, where necessary, external law firms to set up and support our clients as required in this area.

-Typical structures GRA create will see:
+Typical structures GRA create will include: